 It’s not that we don’t like men!

 Rather, it was a matter of fate.
 Since the great-grandfather of the family took over the Gasthof zum Hirschen, it has just so happened that the inn has always been and is run by the women of the family.
-The grandmother was in body and soul a chef and she understood how to build the business.
+The grandmother was in body and soul a chief and she understood how to build the business.
 Then her two daughters, the mother and aunt, took over from her.
-While the father continued working the family farm and breeding Haflinger horses, the young innkeeper, Maria Luise, devoted herself completely to the inn and to raising six kids; five girls and one boy, Georg, who now runs the family-owned stables and Haflinger breeding farm, “Unterwirt”.
-Maria Luise and her two daughters, Maria and Petra, are today the innkeepers at Zum Hirschen and together with head chef Maria, the staff and sister Ulrike, they form a strong all-female team!
+While the father continued working the family farm and breeding Haflinger horses, the young innkeeper, Maria Luise, today senior chief, devoted herself completely to the inn and to raising six kids; five girls and one boy, Georg, who now runs the family-owned stables and Haflinger breeding farm, “Unterwirt”.
+Maria Luise and her two daughters, Maria and Petra, are today the innkeepers at Zum Hirschen and together with head chef of the kitchen Maria-Theresia, aesthetician Barbara, the staff and sister Ulrike, they form a strong all-female team!

 One only sees clearly with ones heart …